 When a property is deemed “The House of Death,” you know there’s bound to be at least one gut-wrenching story attached to it!

-This beautiful, Greek Revivalist brownstone is located in one of New York’s most picturesque neighborhoods, Greenwich Village.
-Built in 1856, The House of Death was the home to many of the city’s elite, including the wife of James Boorman Johnston, the founder of the Metropolitan Underground Railroad and the Broadway Underground Railroad.
-James Boorman Johnston also helped to establish a library, reading room, and gallery of art in New York City.
-After he died, his wealthy widow1 moved their daughters into The House of Death in the 1880s.
+The building itself is as pretty as any of the other Revivalist Greek Brownstones in one of New York’s most pretty neighborhoods.
+Built in 1856, on West 10th street in Greenwich Village what is now known as ‘the House of Death’ has at one time or another housed many of the cities bright and beautiful.
+Including the wife of the founder of the Metropolitan Underground Railroad and the Broadway Underground Railroad, Mr. James Boorman Johnston.
+Johnston was responsible for founding a reading room, library, and the famed Tenth Street Studio, a collective with studios, galleries and annual funding for resident artists, unique in New York City at the time.
+After he died, his wealthy widow1moved their daughters into The House of Death in the 1880s.

 Image Source: TimeOut